 The Bank considers evidence of impairment for loans and advances and debt securities classified as loans and receivables at both a specific asset and collective level.
-All individually significant loans and advances and debt securities classified as loans and receivables are assessed for specific impairment.
-All individually significant loans and advances and debt securities classified as loans and receivables found not to be specifically impaired are collectively assessed for any impairment that has been incurred but not yet identified.
-Loans and advances and debt securities classified as loans and receivables that are not individually significant are collectively assessed for impairment by grouping together such loans and advances and debt securities classified as loans and receivables with similar characteristics.
+All individually significant loans and advances and debt securities classified as loans and receivables with indicators of impairment are assessed for specific impairment.
+Loans and advances and debt securities classified as loans and receivables that are not individually significant or that do not have indicators of impairment, are collectively assessed for impairment by grouping together such loans and advances and debt securities classified as loans and receivables with similar characteristics.

-Collective allowance for groups of homogeneous loans is established using statistical methods such as roll rate methodology or, for small portfolios with sufficient information, a formula approach based on historic loss rate experience.
-The roll rate methodology uses statistical analysis of historical data on delinquency to estimate the amount of loss.
+A collective allowance for groups of homogeneous loans is established using a formula approach based on historic data.
+The methodology uses statistical analysis of historical data on delinquency and collateral trends to estimate the probability of default and expected collateral values respectively.
+The loss given default is then estimated based on the expected collateral values.
 The estimate of loss arrived at on the basis of historical information is then reviewed to ensure that it appropriately reflects the economic conditions and product mix at the reporting date.
-Roll rates and loss rates are regularly benchmarked against actual loss experience.
+Default rates and loss factors are regularly benchmarked against actual loss experience.

-December 31, 2014 (Expressed in thousands of Bermuda dollars, except as noted)
+December 31, 2015 (Expressed in thousands of Bermuda dollars, except as noted)